Rectilinear Planarity of Partial 2-Trees: Preliminaries

 For any given Q$^*$-node $\rho$ of $T$, denote by $T_\rho$ the tree $T$ rooted at $\rho$.
+Also, for any node $\nu$ of $T_\rho$, denote by $T_\rho(\nu)$ the subtree of $T_\rho$ rooted at $\nu$.
 The chain of edges represented by $\rho$ is the \emph{reference chain} of $G$ with respect to $T_\rho$.
 If $\nu$ is an S- or a P-node distinct from the root child of~$T_\rho$, then $\skel(\nu)$ contains a virtual edge that has a counterpart in the skeleton of its parent; this edge is the \emph{reference edge} of~$\skel(\nu)$.
 If $\nu$ is the root child, the \emph{reference edge} of $\skel(\nu)$ is the edge corresponding to $\rho$.
 For any S- or P-node $\nu$ of $T_\rho$, the end-vertices of the reference edge of $\skel(\nu)$ are the \emph{poles} of $\nu$ and of $\skel(\nu)$.
 We remark that $\skel(\nu)$ does not change if we change~$\rho$.
-However, if $\nu$ is an S-node, its poles depend on~$\rho$; namely, if $\rho'$ is a Q$^*$-node in the subtree of $T_\rho$ rooted at~$\nu$, the poles of~$\nu$ in $T_{\rho'}$ are different from those in $T_\rho$.
+However, if $\nu$ is an S-node, its poles depend on~$\rho$; namely, if $\rho'$ is a Q$^*$-node in the subtree $T_\rho(\nu)$, the poles of~$\nu$ in $T_{\rho'}$ are different from those in $T_\rho$.
 Conversely, the poles of a P-node stay the same independent of the root of~$T$.
 For a Q$^*$-node $\nu$ of~$T_\rho$ (including $\rho$), the \emph{poles} of~$\nu$ are the end-vertices of the corresponding chain, and do not change when the root of~$T$ changes.
-For any S- or P-node $\nu$ of~$T_\rho$, the \emph{pertinent graph} $G_{\nu,\rho}$ of $\nu$ is the subgraph of $G$ formed by the union of the chains represented by the leaves in the subtree of $T_\rho$ rooted at $\nu$.
+For any S- or P-node $\nu$ of~$T_\rho$, the \emph{pertinent graph} $G_{\nu,\rho}$ of $\nu$ is the subgraph of $G$ formed by the union of the chains represented by the leaves in the subtree $T_\rho(\nu)$.
 The \emph{poles} of~$G_{\nu,\rho}$ are the poles of~$\nu$.
 The \emph{pertinent graph} of a Q$^*$-node $\nu$ (including the root) is the chain represented by $\nu$, and its \emph{poles} are the poles of $\nu$.
 Any graph $G_{\nu,\rho}$ is also called a \emph{component} of~$G$ (with respect to~$\rho$).
 If $\mu$ is a child of $\nu$, we call $G_{\mu,\rho}$ a \emph{child component}~of~$\nu$.
 If $H$ is a rectilinear representation of $G$, for any node $\nu$ of $T_\rho$, the restriction $H_{\nu,\rho}$ of $H$ to $G_{\nu,\rho}$ is a \emph{component} of $H$ (with respect to~$\rho$).
 Tree $T_\rho$ is used to describe all planar embeddings of $G$ having the reference chain on the external face.
 These embeddings are obtained by permuting in all possible ways the edges of the skeletons of the P-nodes distinct from the reference edges, around the poles.
 For each P-node $\nu$, each permutation of the edges in $\skel(\nu)$ corresponds to a different left-to-right order of the children of $\nu$ in $T_\rho$ and of their associated components.
-Namely, assume given an $st$-numbering of $G$ such that $s$ and $t$ coincide with the poles of~$\rho$.
-For each P-node $\nu$ of $T_\rho$, let $u$ and $v$ be its poles where $u$ precedes $v$ in the $st$-numbering.
-Denote by $e_\nu$ the reference edge of $\skel(\nu)$, by $e_1, \dots, e_h$ the edges of $\skel(\nu)$ distinct from $e_\nu$, and by $\mu_1, \dots, \mu_h$ the children of~$\nu$ corresponding to $e_1, \dots, e_h$.
-Each permutation of $e_1, \dots, e_h$ defines a class of planar embeddings of $G_{\nu,\rho}$ with $u$ and $v$ on the external face, where the components $G_{\mu_1,\rho}, \dots, G_{\mu_h,\rho}$ are incident to $u$ and $v$ in the order of the permutation.
-More precisely, if $e_{i_1}, \dots, e_{i_h}$ is one of these permutations $(i_j \in \{1, \dots, h\})$, the clockwise (resp. counterclockwise) sequence of edges incident to $u$ (resp. $v$) in $\skel(\nu)$ is $e_\nu,e_{i_1}, \dots, e_{i_h}$; we say that, according to this permutation, $\mu_{i_1}, \dots, \mu_{i_h}$ and their corresponding components appear in this left-to-right order.
+Namely, assume given an \emph{$st$-numbering} of $G$ such that $s$ and $t$ coincide with the poles of~$\rho$.
+We recall that an $st$-numbering is a labeling of the $n$ vertices of $G$, with numbers in the set $\{1, \dots, n\}$, such that each vertex gets a different number, $s$ gets number 1, $t$ gets number $n$, and each other vertex $v \notin \{s,t\}$ is adjacent to both a vertex with smaller number and a vertex with larger number.
+It is well-known that a graph $G$ admits an $st$-numbering if and only if $G \cup (s,t)$ is biconnected, and such a numbering can be computed in $O(n)$ time~\cite{DBLP:journals/tcs/EvenT76}.